glennljs/glennljs/README.md

 # Welcome to Glenn's Github 👋🏼

-I'm Glenn and I am currently a year 3 Business Analytics student at the National University of Singapore.
+I'm Glenn and I am a Backend Software Engineer at Sprinklr.

 # 🧑🏼‍💻 Experience